 Address the e-mail by Name

 Yes you went through the trouble of finding the company’s e-mail address.
 If you look deeper, it is not difficult to find the name of the person who runs the company.
-We have a bios page and an about page, where our FULL names are available, yet almost none of the pitch e-mails have our name on them.

 We get e-mails addressed as Hi Lil Helper or To Whomsoever It May Concern.
 As soon as I don’t see my name on an e-mail, I am not interested because it shows that you don’t care enough to find the name of the guys who might read the mail.